Sugar

 By-product of refining sugarcane or sugarbeet into sucrose.

-Molasses contains relatively little sugar (depending on how much you boil it), and may contain vitamins and minerals.
+Molasses contains relatively little sugar (depending on how much you boil it), and may still contain more vitamins and minerals because they were the rest of the plant.

-While still containing sugar, and mostly edible, the taste is far from sugar's taste, so it was sometimes eaten, sometimes thrown away, and found other uses, including distillation in rum, citric acid production, yeast production. and adding taste to e.g. brown sugar, rye, soy sauce, some beers, etc.
+While still containing sugar, and mostly edible, the taste is far from sugar's taste, so it was sometimes eaten, sometimes thrown away, and found other uses, including distillation in rum, citric acid production, yeast production. adding taste to e.g. brown sugar (arguably adding back), rye, soy sauce, some beers, etc.

 (TODO: difference between sugarbeet molasses and sugarcane molasses?)